TomWhitwell/StupidUSBPower/README.md

 2. 125mA isn't very much power.
 Just because the module seems to run above that rating doesn't mean it's safe or reliable.
 1. Designing this as a memory stick is conceptually strong, but it would be much safer and easier to use with a female USB socket and a short cable.
 2. Keyed headers are not reverse power protection.

+##Status
+- Eagle files and Gerbers (optimised for [OSH Park](https://oshpark.com/)) are in this repository.
+- These are Rev1.1 boards.
+The prototype below is Rev 1, which had the -12v circuit reversed and needed a bit of trimming to get the USB socket on.
+- This project is Creative Commmons Licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/).
+If you like the idea, why not develop it a little and submit your changes here?

 ![](https://raw.githubusercontent.com/TomWhitwell/StupidUSBPower/master/Collateral/usbpwr3-main.jpg)
 ![](https://raw.githubusercontent.com/TomWhitwell/StupidUSBPower/master/Collateral/usbpwr1.jpg)